AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 By the end of this module, you should be able to:

-* Understand why problem framing is critical in analytics
+* understand why problem framing is critical in analytics
-* Distinguish between requests and actual problems
+* distinguish between requests and actual problems
-* Translate vague business needs into clear analytical questions
+* translate vague business needs into clear analytical questions
-* Define success before starting analysis
+* define success before starting analysis

 ---